NotTheNull/DLPMoneyTracker/DLPMoneyTracker2/README.md

 This option is used to sync the local JSON files with a SQL database.
 At some point down the road, I may automate this.

+# Reports

+Bringing back reports as basic WPF UI windows instead of simple HTML.
+Formatting is kind of important.
+Eventually, I would like to work in graphs with these reports.

 # WIP